 Expanding $\kappa^{\ell}=(y_0^2+y_-y_+)^{\ell}$, it is easy to see that $\Gamma_{\ell} = \sum_{j=0}^{\frac{N}{2}} c_{\ell j} \theta_j$ where $c_{\ell j}=0$ if $j > \ell$ and $c_{\ell \ell}=1$.
 Thus the components of $\Gamma_{\ell}$ with respect to the basis $\{ \theta_{\ell} \}$ form a lower triangular matrix with 1's along the diagonal.
 Since this matrix is invertible, the set $\{ \Gamma_j \}$ is also a basis of $V_0^N$.
 The final line follows from these remarks as $\kappa$ is algebraically independent from $y_0$ since $y_-y_+$ is. \end{proof}

-\begin{lemma}(Weight $0$ mod $p$ monomials) Let $s_-=y_-^p$ and $s_+=y_+^p$.
-If $f$ is a monomial polynomial of weight $0$ mod $p$ then $f=s_-^ks_+^{\ell} f_0$ for some nonnegative integers $k,\ell$ and integral weight $0$ polynomial $f_0$. \end{lemma} \begin{proof} Follows easily as any monomial with weight $0$ mod $p$, must involve a number of $y_-$ variables and a number of $y_+$ variables that are congruent modulo $p$. \end{proof}
+\begin{lem}(Weight $0$ mod $p$ monomials) Let $s_-=y_-^p$ and $s_+=y_+^p$.
+If $f$ is a monomial of weight $0$ mod $p$ then $f=s_-^ks_+^{\ell} f_0$ for some nonnegative integers $k,\ell$ and integral weight $0$ polynomial $f_0$. \end{lem} \begin{proof} Follows easily as any monomial with weight $0$ mod $p$, must involve a number of $y_-$ variables and a number of $y_+$ variables that are congruent modulo $p$. \end{proof}